WC5E/Warcraft-5e-Conversion/Manual of Monsters, Main File.md

 >
 > ***Claw.*** *Melee Weapon Attack:* +3 to hit, reach 5 ft., one target. *Hit:* 3 (1d4 + 1) slashing damage.

-Hyenas are scavengers who thrive in the most barren reaches of Kalimdor and Zandalar &mdash; from Desolace and the Barrens, out across the dunes of Tanaris and Vol'dun.

-Azerothian hyenas keep keep together in large clans, with most following the call of their **matriarch**; the clan's strongest and most cunning female member, whose rallying cry can quickly rouse her kin to action.

 \columnbreak

 ___
 > ## Hyena Matriarch <!-- https://wc5e-cr-calculator.frogvall.com/?0;13;33;4;10;12;0;0;0;0;0;0;0;0;0;0;0;;;;;3;;;;;;;;;;1;;;1;;;1;;10;;;;;;;;;;; -->